 To obtain services in person, you agree to take certain precautions which will help keep everyone (you, me, our families, PSCTC staff, and other clients) safer from exposure and possible serious illness.
 If you do not adhere to these safeguards, it may result in our starting /returning to a telehealth arrangement.
 Initial each to indicate that you understand and agree to these actions:

 _____You will only keep your in-person appointment if you are symptom free.

+_____ If you are the parent/guardian of a child or youth client, we will check with public records related to COVID-19 outbreaks in your child’s school the day prior to your appointment.
+If your child attends a school where there is an outbreak, we will ask that your whole family complete the self-assessment prior to arrival and report this at “check-in” and further that you report whether results of these assessments impose restrictions on any member of your family.

 _____You will take your temperature before coming to each appointment.
 If it is elevated (38+ Celsius), or if you have other symptoms of the coronavirus (self-check: https://bc.thrive.health/covid19/en), you agree to cancel the appointment or proceed using telehealth.
 If you wish to cancel for this reason, there will be no cancellation fee.